 Tendinopathy is the official name for a tendon injury.
 This is an injury caused by reduced quality of tendon tissue.
 This reduction can occur due to overuse or underuse and thus occurs in both young athletic people and the elderly.
 Other possible causes for a tendon injury are untrained fanatic sports, age, obesity or unsuitable sports equipment.

 The symptoms experienced with tendinopathy are often stiffness, pain and sometimes even swelling.
 In addition, a crackling/scratching sound may occur with movement.
 Pain can make it harder to perform movements or exercises.
 Which movements generate pain depends in part on which tendon is affected.

 A deltoid tendinopathy often develops gradually and increases in severity over time.

 Complaints at the start of an activity that gradually disappear.
-This is followed by an after-reaction when the activity is over.
+This is followed by an after reaction when the activity is over.

-- Complaints that do not go away after the start of an activity and may even be present at rest.
+Complaints that do not go away after the start of an activity and may be present even at rest.